OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 #### #CONTINUOUSVALIDATION

 (data science).
-Continuous validation: by frequently testing the behaviour of the model against an appropriate test set, sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning) can be detected.
+Continuous validation: by frequently testing the behaviour of the model against an appropriate test set, it is possible to detect sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning).

+Continuous validation is a process that is often in place to detect other issues than attacks: system failures, or the model performance going down because of changes in the real world since it was trained.

 Links to standards: